NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 When you learn a language in general, you start by learning the present tense conjugation.

-This is the first thing we do when we learn a language, because it is the conjugation that we will use most frequently, especially in French, where conjugation is really very complex for people who learn French for students.
+It's the first thing you do when learning a language, because it's the conjugation you're going to use most frequently, especially in French, where conjugation is really very complex for people learning French for students.

-However, for some verbs, it is very important to never use them in the present tense.
+However, for some verbs, it's very important never to use them in the present tense.

-This is the case of the verb to want that we will see here.
+This is the case of the verb to want, which we'll look at here.

 Never say je veux in French when addressing someone.